HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 ### Grouping the spectra

+Finally, we will group the spectra we just generated.
+Grouping essentially combines spectral channels until some minimum quality threshold is reached; in this case a minimum of one count per grouped channel.
+We use the HEASoft `ftgrouppha` tool to do this, once again through HEASoftPy.

+The reason we're doing this is that the Cash statistic, which is very commonly used for statistical checks during X-ray spectral fitting, requires at least one count per grouped channel (or bin) to be valid.
+The Cash statistic is well suited to X-ray analysis, as more often than not, our data are quite Poissonian.

+Once again we create variables that define the paths to relevant data products:

 ```{code-cell} python
 sp_temp = os.path.join(OUT_PATH, "{oi}/sw{oi}xpcw3posr.pha")
 bsp_temp = os.path.join(OUT_PATH, "{oi}/sw{oi}xpcw3pobkg.pha")

 grp_sp_temp = os.path.join(OUT_PATH, "{oi}/sw{oi}xpcw3posr_grp.pha")
 ```

+Now we run the grouping tool - though this time we do not parallelize the task, as the grouping process is very fast, and we wish to demonstrate how you use a HEASoftPy function directly.
+Though remember to look at the Global Setup section of this notebook to see how we call HEASoftPy tools in the wrapper functions used to parallelize those tasks.

+If you are dealing with significantly more observations than we use for this demonstration, we do recommend that you parallelize this grouping step as we have the other processing steps in this notebook.

 ```{code-cell} python
 for oi in rel_obsids: